Estadio Municipal de Balaídos

 Estadio de Balaídos is located in the south-west of the city of Vigo at about 3 kilometres from its historic city centre and a little more from the train station.

-If arriving by train at the RENFE train station, one can reach the stadium with bus 23.
+If arriving by train at the RENFE train station, you can reach the stadium with bus 23.
 Take the bus from Calle de Pizarro, a few blocks south of the station.
 Get off at the Avenida Fragosa, from where it is a few minutes walking to the stadium.
 The journey takes a little over 10 minutes.
 Buses run about twice an hour.

 An alternative is line 11, which you can take from the Rua de Urzáiz.
 Line 11 also passes right through the historic centre, for example on the Rua de Colón.
 Get off at the Avenida Florida after an approximate 15-minute journey.
 It is a few minutes walking from there.

 Line C5 “A” follows an almost similar route through the centre.
 Line C7, 12B and 17 also all connect the city centre with the stadium.
 Get off at the Avenida Castrelos.

 From the main bus station (in the east of the city) first go to Plaza de Madrid (15 minutes walking, or bus U2 or 12), and then take bus 23 to the stadium.

 Address: Avd. de Balaídos s/n, 36210 Vigo

 Estadio de Balaidos is located in a residential area mainly consisting of apartment blocks.
 It has the usual variety of local Spanish bars and restaurants around, but needless to say that Vigo’s historic centre offers many more options.

 The area around Balaidos does not house many hotels, but with Hesperia Vigo, Hotel Coia de Vigo, and Hostal Geneve there are a few options at walking distance.
 Otherwise there is a good selection of hotels in Vigo’s historic centre and around the train station.